Plans, permits, and a soil report.

 Standing-seam metal is the only roof that makes sense for a Central Texas barndo.
 The math on lifespan and insurance is overwhelming.

-- Standing-seam metal, 24–26 gauge, hidden fasteners (snap-lock) outperform exposed fasteners.
+- 24–26 gauge, hidden fasteners (snap-lock) outperform exposed-fastener panels.

 - Class 4 hail rating earns 20–30% insurance premium discount.